Ephraim-usc/glike/tutorial.md

 Simulating the ARG by msprime
 ------------

-The true demography as defined in the msprime language is
+The three-way admixture model as defined in the msprime language is

     import msprime